British Columbia: Fur trade and colonial era

 With the amalgamation of the two fur trading companies in 1821, modern-day British Columbia existed in three fur-trading departments.
 The bulk of the central and northern interior was organized into the New Caledonia district, administered from Fort St. James.
 The interior south of the Thompson River watershed and north of the Columbia was organized into the Columbia District, administered from Fort Vancouver on the lower Columbia River.
 The northeast corner of the province east of the Rockies, known as the Peace River Block, was attached to the much larger Athabasca District, headquartered in Fort Chipewyan, in present-day Alberta.

-Until 1849, these districts were a wholly unorganized area of British North America under the de facto jurisdiction of HBC administrators; however, unlike Rupert's Land to the north and east, the territory was not a concession to the company.
-Rather, it was simply granted a monopoly to trade with the First Nations inhabitants.
-All that was changed with the westward extension of American exploration and the concomitant overlapping claims of territorial sovereignty, especially in the southern Columbia Basin (within present day Washington and Oregon).
+Until 1849, these Pacific Slope districts were unorganized territory within British North America.
+While operating under the de facto jurisdiction of HBC administrators, the region—unlike Rupert's Land to the north and east—was never a corporate concession.
+Instead, the company merely held a monopoly to trade with the First Nations inhabitants.
+This status quo was disrupted by the westward expansion of American exploration and overlapping claims of territorial sovereignty, particularly in the southern Columbia Basin across present-day Washington and Oregon.
 In 1846, the Oregon Treaty divided the territory along the 49th parallel to the Strait of Georgia, with the area south of this boundary (excluding Vancouver Island and the Gulf Islands) transferred to sole American sovereignty.
 The Colony of Vancouver Island was created in 1849, with Victoria designated as the capital.
 New Caledonia, as the whole of the mainland rather than just its north-central Interior came to be called, continued to be an unorganized territory of British North America, "administered" by individual HBC trading post managers.